I Got You (I Feel Good): Precursors

 "I Got You (I Feel Good)" developed from an earlier Brown-penned song, "I Found You", with a nearly identical melody and lyrics.
-"I Found You" had been recorded by Brown's back-up singer Yvonne Fair and released as a single (King 5594) in 1962, with little success.
+"I Found You" had been recorded by Brown's back-up singer Yvonne Fair on January 8, 1962, and released as a single (King 5594) later that year, with little success.

-In 1964, Brown recorded an early version of "I Got You (I Feel Good)" with a different arrangement, including a stuttering rhythm and prominent baritone sax line, under the title "I Got You".
-This version appeared on the Smash Records album Out of Sight and in the 1965 film Ski Party, in which Brown and the Famous Flames appear and lip sync a performance of the song.
-The film was released on June 30, 1965.
-It was intended for a single release but was withdrawn due to a court order from King Records, with whom Brown was involved in a contract dispute.
+In 1964, Brown recorded an early version of "I Got You (I Feel Good)" with a different arrangement, including a stuttering rhythm and prominent baritone sax line played by Maceo Parker on September 9, 1964, under the title "I Got You".
+This version appeared on the Smash Records album Out of Sight and in the 1965 film Ski Party, in which Brown and the Famous Flames appear and lip sync a performance of the song, something James Brown would do on various music TV shows shortly before the film's release on June 30, 1965.
+It was intended for a single release that month (Smash 1989) but was withdrawn due to a court order from King Records, with whom Brown was involved in a contract dispute.

 Recording

-In 1965, after visiting Criteria Studios in Miami and being impressed by the sound of the studio's custom recording console, King Records owner Syd Nathan booked a recording session for Brown, during which he recorded the version of "I Got You (I Feel Good)" released by the label as a single.
+In 1965, after visiting Criteria Studios in Miami and being impressed by the sound of the studio's custom recording console, King Records owner Syd Nathan booked a recording session for Brown on May 6, during which he recorded the version of "I Got You (I Feel Good)" released by the label as a single.

 Reception

-The song entered the US Billboard charts on November 13, 1965 following an October release, and reached number three on December 18.
+The song entered the US Billboard charts on November 13, 1965, following an October release, and reached number three on December 18.
 Of Brown's 91 hits to reach the Billboard Hot 100, "I Got You (I Feel Good)" is Brown's highest-charting song.
 The song remained at the top of the Billboard Rhythm and Blues Singles chart for six non-consecutive weeks, after his previous single, "Papa's Got a Brand New Bag", held the number-one spot for eight weeks.
 Brown's screams at the beginning and end of the song have been sampled a number of times for hip hop and dance songs.
 The song has also been covered many times by other performers, and is frequently played at sporting events.
 The song is played at the Zentralstadion whenever RB Leipzig scores a goal.

 Cash Box described it as a "rhythmic, funky ode about a real lucky guy who wants nothing more than to be near his gal."

 In 2000, "I Got You (I Feel Good)" reached No. 21 on VH1's 100 Greatest Songs in Rock and Roll and No. 75 on VH1's 100 Greatest Dance Songs, one of only seven songs to make both lists.
 In 2004, "I Got You (I Feel Good)" was ranked No. 78 on Rolling Stone magazine's list of the 500 Greatest Songs of All Time.